superstarlifter/doc/docs/how_to/data.md

 <img src="../assets/custom_data_format3_matt.png"  style="width:800px" class="border"></img>

 ##### Custom formatting options
-There are 3 sections of a custom number format, postive number, negative numbers, zero values.
+There are 3 sections of a custom number format: postive number, negative number, zero values.
 Each of these sections must be separated by a semicolon (;).
 ```
 [Positive Number];[Negative Number];[Zero Value]